bluesky/bluesky/doc/source/index.rst

 Start with the :doc:`tutorial`.
 It's a good place to start for everyone, and it gives a good overview of the project in a narrative style.
-Read as far as you need to solve your problem.
-The tutorial is lengthy, but if your needs are straightforward you may not need to read very far to meet them.
+Read as far as you need to solve your problem, and come back again if your needs change.
+Each section of the tutorial adds a piece of complexity in exchange for deeper customization.

 The remaining sections document bluesky's behavior in a less narrative style, providing clear API documentation intermixed with some examples and explanation